Quick Exit

 • Sometimes roughness or rumbliness comes from false fold phonation, when the false folds vibrate along with the true folds.
 That’s another source of heaviness, and it deserves its own deep dive later.

-3 Exercises for Vocal Weight
+3 Trans Voice Training Exercises to Adjust Vocal Weight

 1. Pitch Slides